The 10 Components of Fitness for Cricket

 The Cricket Matters Performance Pyramid

-After identifying the 10 essential components of fitness for cricket and athleticism, we faced the challenge of prioritizing them.
+After identifying the ten essential components of fitness for cricket and athleticism, we faced the challenge of prioritizing them.

 Rather than ranking them sequentially from one to ten—a method that proved unfeasible due to their equal importance—we opted for a more holistic approach.